lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 - Using a static site generator like Middleman, Gatsby, Hugo, Jekyll, VuePress, MKDocs etc.,
 - Produce a documentation site, running some validation checks (like broken links) and then publish it to your hosting provider.

-**So should I treat documentation the same as for example a source file?**
+**So should I treat documentation the same as for example source files?**

 Source code and documentation files (even if written in MD) are not the same.